 You can always go back and read the unabridged versions later.

-And if didn’t know where to find easy reads, I have a post on recommended reads for 2019 Check here.
+And if you didn’t know where to find easy reads, I have a post on recommended reads for 2020 Check here.

 Time for tip number 4.